openlookeng/hetu-core/hetu-docs/en/connector/kylin.md

 Kylin Connector
 ===============

 The Kylin connector allows querying tables in an external Kylin database.
-This can be used to join data between different systems like Kylin and Hive, or between two different Kylin instances.
+This can be used to join data between different systems such as Kylin and Hive, or between two different Kylin instances.

 Configuration
 -------------